neilobremski/adverstorial/README.md

 Violating any of the following will cause a player to lose their turn and their edits to be discarded.

 * Story title must not changed once the first player writes it.
+* The beginning and ending of the story must stay essentially the same; it is the middle parts that can be expanded upon to add new scenes.
 * Facts must not be removed or materially altered.
 * Names and personalities cannot change once established.
 * Scenes must flow in the same order.